tcriess/lightspeed-chat/README.md

 # Project Lightspeed Chat

 [Project Lightspeed](https://github.com/GRVYDEV/Project-Lightspeed) is a live streaming system with very low latency.
 [Project Lightspeed Chat](https://github.com/tcriess/lightspeed-chat) provides a chat server to this ecosystem.
-The objective is to have a simple yet fully functional chat system the integrates with Lightspeed.
+The objective is to have a simple yet fully functional chat system that integrates with Lightspeed.

 # Features